lukaskleinschmidt/kirby-sortable/readme.md

 ## Installation

 To install the plugin, please put it in the `site/plugins` directory.
+The plugin folder must be named `modules-field`.

 ```
 site/plugins/